 CIT International released a fascinating paper on July 6th, 2021, on the co-responder model.
-However, before addressing the paper, it is essential to understand what CIT is and what they stand for and what the co-responder model is.
+However, before addressing the paper, it is essential to understand what CIT is what they stand for and how the co-responder model is implemented.

 What Is CIT International?